egrosdou01/personal-blog/blog/2024-10-19-k8s-troubleshooting-insights/k8s-troubleshooting-insights-coredns.md

 ## Introduction

-This is the first post introducing the **new** Kubernetes Troubleshooting Insights section!
+Welcome to the the first post of the brand new Kubernetes Troubleshooting Insights section!
 The series of blog posts will share helpful information and troubleshooting tips for issues that might appear in a Kubernetes environment.
 The posts are focused on real-life scenarios from either `test`, `staging` or `production` environments.

 In today’s blog post, we’ll explore an issue with [CoreDNS](https://kubernetes.io/docs/tasks/administer-cluster/coredns/) setup on [RKE2](https://docs.rke2.io/) clusters.
-[Cilium](https://docs.cilium.io/en/stable/overview/intro/#what-is-cilium) CNI with [Hubble](https://docs.cilium.io/en/stable/overview/intro/#what-is-hubble) is enabled.
+[Cilium](https://docs.cilium.io/en/stable/overview/intro/#what-is-cilium) CNI with [Hubble](https://docs.cilium.io/en/stable/overview/intro/#what-is-hubble) were enabled for this setup.
 Let’s jump right in!

 ![title image reading "It's not DNS"](its_not_dns.jpeg)